elastic/kibana/src/plugins/kibana_utils/docs/store/redux.md

 # Redux

 Internally `createStore()` uses Redux to manage the state.
-When you call `store.get()` it is actually calling a Redux `.getState()` method.
-When you execute a mutation it actually dispatches a Redux action.
+When you call `store.get()` it is actually calling the Redux `.getState()` method.
+When you execute a mutation it is actually dispatching a Redux action.

 You can access Redux *store* using `.redux`.